ychinamale/rn_investest/README.md

 ## Starting the app
 - Navigate into the project directory: `cd rn_investest`
 - Then start the metro server by running: `yarn start`
 - After metro is done starting, you can start the Android app by pressing <kbd>a</kbd> or the iOS app by pressing <kbd>i</kbd>.
-Alternatively you can open a separate terminal and run either `yarn android` or `yarn iOS`.
+Alternatively you can open a separate terminal and run either `yarn android` or `yarn ios`.

 <br>